AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 What does the duration change?
 </div>

-### Analysis of One Stage Coagulant addition procedure
-A primary concern was the lack of consistency in the formation of a floc blanket in our sedimentation tank during 1-Stage coagulant addition.
-Due the limitations of ProCoDA, clay and humic acid had to be mixed before it entered into the system.

 <div class="alert alert-block alert-danger">
 I get that pump speed is an issue here but I don't know why.
 What determined the rpms of your pumps?
 Why is 20 NTU a bad result?